What to see and do in Bangkok

 If you spend several days in Bangkok, indeed there are more attractions to discover

 7. Wat Suthat

-This Buddhist temple was built in the early 19th century to house the large 25-foot-tall Phra Sri Sakyamuni Buddha statue and now consists in two main buildings.
+This Buddhist temple was built in the early 19th century to house the large 25-foot-tall Phra Sri Sakyamuni Buddha statue and now consists of two main buildings.
 It boasts wonderful frescoes that fill the whole rooms from the floor to the ceiling and also carved and guilted door panels.
 Right in front of the Wat Suthat entrance, there’s the huge red frame of a 21-metre high Giant Swing.
-It’s made of teakwood and once used in annual Brahman ceremony to celebrate and thank Shiva in which men flung themselves using the two side poles in hopes of reaching a bag of gold that hung at the top of a 25-metres high pole.
+It’s made of teakwood and once used in the annual Brahman ceremony to celebrate and thank Shiva in which men flung themselves using the two side poles in hopes of reaching a bag of gold that hung at the top of a 25-metres high pole.

 Opening hours: 8 am – 4 pm.
 Entrance fee: 100 baht.

 How to reach Wat Suthat: the temple is located in the Banglamphu district, not far from other attractions such as the Grand Palace, Wat Pho and Chinatown.
 The closest MRT station is Sam Yot (5 minutes by tuk-tuk).